 SECTION 2.
 Suspension of Council membership for the conditions noted in Section 1 shall be

-A. Automatic suspension of the membership.
-Automatic suspension of themember.
+A. Automatic suspension of Council membership.
+Automatic suspension of the member.

 SECTION 3.
-The period of suspension from Council membership for the conditions noted in Section 1 shall be:
+The period of suspension from Council membership for the conditions voted in Section 1 shall be:

 A. The time period during which the suspension from AKC privileges is in force.

 B. C. & D. As recommended by the Board and approved or modified by the members in formal Council meeting by closed ballot vote, one vote per membership, excluding the offending membership or that of the offending member, two-thirds majority vote of the memberships present being required for passage.

 E. For the balance of that Council meeting.